How to purchase a Medicare policy. (If not receiving Medicare benefits subsidized by HP or HPE.)

 There are many ways

 to buy Medicare policies.
-Some insurance companies, such as
+Some health systems and insurance

 Kaiser and AARP/UHC, prefer to sell